datacube.Datacube.load#

 wvl=(560.3, 820.5)

-For EO-specific datasets that are based around scenes, the time dimension can be reduced to the day level, using solar day to keep scenes together.
+For EO-specific datasets that are based around scenes, the time dimension can be reduced to the day level, using solar day to keep scenes together:

 group_by='solar_day'

-For data that has different values for the scene overlap the requires more complex rules for combining data, a function can be provided to the merging into a single time slice.
+For data that has different values for the scene overlap that requires more complex rules for combining data, a function can be provided to the merging into a single time slice.

 See datacube.helpers.ga_pq_fuser() for an example implementation. see datacube.api.query.query_group_by() for group_by built-in functions.